Kim Peek: Early life, family and education

 Laurence Kim Peek was born in Salt Lake City, Utah, to Francis "Fran" Peek and Jeanne W. Buchi.
 He had two siblings: a brother and a sister.
 Kim was diagnosed with macrocephaly, damage to the cerebellum, and agenesis of the corpus callosum, a condition in which the nerves that connect the two hemispheres of the brain are missing; in Peek's case, secondary connectors, such as the anterior commissure, were also missing.
 There is speculation that his neurons had made unusual connections due to the absence of the corpus callosum, resulting in an increased memory capacity.
 When he was 9 months old, Kim was designated "retarded" and was recommended to be institutionalized; his parents refused this suggestion and raised him at home.

 According to his father, Kim was able to memorize information from the age of 16 to 20 months, reading books and memorizing them before placing them upside-down on his bookshelf to show that he had finished—a habit he maintained all his life.
-He could speed through an entire book in about an hour and remember almost everything he had read, memorizing vast amounts of information on subjects ranging from history and literature, geography and numbers to sports, music and dates.
+He could speed through an entire book in about an hour and remember almost everything he had read, memorizing vast amounts of information on subjects ranging from "history and literature, geography and numbers to sports, music and dates".
 Peek read by scanning the left page with his left eye, while reading the right page with his right eye.
 According to an article in The Times, he could accurately recall the contents of at least 12,000 books.
 Peek resided in Murray, Utah, and spent a considerable amount of his time reading at the Salt Lake City Library (about 9 mi away).

-Although displaying significant mental abilities and deficits, Peek did not walk until he was four years old, and even then in a sidelong manner; he could not button up a shirt, and had difficulty with other ordinary motor skills (presumably due to his damaged cerebellum, which normally coordinates motor activities).
+Although displaying significant mental abilities and deficits, Peek did not walk until he was four years old, and even then in a sidelong manner; he could not button a shirt, and had difficulty with other ordinary motor skills (presumably due to his damaged cerebellum, which normally coordinates motor activities).
 During psychological evaluations, Peek yielded superior ability in the performance sub-tests and limited ability in the verbal sub-tests, leading his overall IQ of 87 not to be considered a valid measure of his cognitive ability.
 At age 7, Kim attended school, but he was subsequently tutored privately; by age 14 he had completed a high school curriculum, but the local school system would not recognize his achievement.
 Fran Peek did not fully appreciate his son's talents until 1979, when Peek accurately predicted that the plummeting Skylab space station would land near Perth, Western Australia.